 Yes.
 Treetime treats all trees with top-grade flame retardants.
 Flame-retardant means the material resists ignition and melts instead of catching fire the way a real tree would.

-Our artificial Christmas trees are made with high-quality PVC or PE foliage, reinforced branch construction, and a sturdy base designed for years of seasonal use.
+Most artificial Christmas trees are made with PVC, PE, or a mix of both materials.
+Treetime trees also use reinforced branch construction and a sturdy base designed for repeated seasonal setup, shaping, decorating, and storage.

 With proper shaping, storage, and care, a high-quality artificial Christmas tree can last for many holiday seasons.
 Careful off-season storage helps preserve the branch shape and lighting system.